 - Data on file.
-Cipher Pharmaceuticals.
+EPI Health.

 - Bieber T, Chosidow O, Bodsworth N, Tyring S, Hercogova J, Bloch M, Davis M, Lewis M, Boutolleau D, Attali P and the LIP Study Group.
 Efficacy and safety of acyclovir mucoadhesive buccal tablet in immunocompetent patients with labial herpes (LIP): A double-blind, placebo-controlled, self-initiated trial.
 J Drugs Dermatol.
 2014;13(7):791-798.
 View study (link will lead you to the JDD site).